yangchang-n/microgame-paradise/05_GomokuBasic/README.md

   <br>
 </div>

+###

-Made scripts with Claude AI.
+Made with Claude Sonnet 4.5.

-I tried to made with Unity AI, but AI system in Unity 6.3 was not stabled yet.
+I tried to use Unity AI, but AI system in Unity 6.3 was not stabled yet.